-Serious Trouble Between Whites and Negroes at Indianapolis\Two Persons Killed.
+Serious Trouble Between Whites and Negroes at Indianapolis-Two Persons Killed.

 Indianapolis, Ind., Aug.
+25.-A race

-25.-A race riot broke out at Haughville, a suburb of this city, Sunday afternoon, between 200 negroes and whites employed by the National Malleable Castings company.
+between 200 negroes and whites en ployed by the National Malleable Castings company.
 There has been bitter race feeling between them for several years and trouble has frequently broken out.
 Two people have already been killed.
 A ball game in the morning between the two factions caused excitement.
-As the crowd left, the field hostilities broke out.
+As the crowd left the field hostilities broke out.
 Stones, bricks, clubs and other missiles were used.
-Two hundred persons were immediately crushed together in a fighting mass.
-Twelve or 15 shots were fired, and it is it ported one negro was shot, but he was slipped from the field before the police arrived.
-The whites were victorious, driving the blacks from the feld and wounding a number of them.
+Two hundred ersons were immediately critical together in a fighting mass.
+Twelve or 15 shots were fired, and it is 18 ported one negro was shot, but he was slipped from the field before the police arrived.
+The whites were viotorious, driving the blacks from the deld and wounding a number of them.
 Several white people were badly injured.
 Ten arrests have been made and others will be made as rapidly as the persons are found.
+The police responded to a riot call but on account of the distance di not arrive till the fight had been fought to a finish.
+Officers of the company fear other ovenreaks will follow.